We are stuck

 The overly dominant boss may feel the need to take responsibility.

-The child who throws everything in his hands through the living room in tantrums wants to get rid of a painful feeling of frustration.
+The child throws everything in his hands through the living room in tantrums.
+He wants to get rid of a painful feeling of frustration.

-The ways in which these people try to fulfill their needs are of course wrong, but the intentions behind them are deeply human and good.
+The ways in which these people try to fulfill their needs are wrong.
+However, the intentions behind them are deeply human and good.

 If you look for the positive intentions behind hurtful behavior, you are triple strong.